Jeremiah Haydel: Saskatchewan Roughriders

 On May 10, 2022, Haydel was signed by the Saskatchewan Roughriders.
 He played in both preseason games, but was released with the final cuts on June 5, 2022.

 Toronto Argonauts

 On August 3, 2022, it was announced that Haydel had signed with the Toronto Argonauts.
 He made his regular season professional debut on September 5, 2022, in the Labour Day Classic against the Hamilton Tiger-Cats, where he had seven punt returns for 45 yards and two kickoff returns for 44 yards.

+In 2023, Haydel played in six games and had four catches for 56 yards.
+He ended the season on the practice roster and his contract expired on November 13, 2023, after the team's East Final loss.